Netflix/batch_request_api/README.md

 We expect that you will probably use the [Ember Add on](https://github.com/Netflix/ember-batch-request) with this gem to make the batch request and receive a response.

-If not, no worries we have built a [sample Ruby Client](https://github.com/Netflix/batch_request_client) for you on this gem.
+If not, no worries we have built a [sample Ruby Client](https://github.com/Netflix/batch_request_client) for that reason.

 Here are the sample payloads that the middleware expects for [create/update/delete](https://github.com/Netflix/batch_request_api/blob/master/docs/expected_middleware_payload.md).
 The ruby client constructs the format for create action.